Jerry Hairston Sr.: Career

 Hairston played 14 seasons in the majors, mostly with the Chicago White Sox and part of one season with the Pittsburgh Pirates.
 He also played three years (from 1978 to 1980) with Durango of the Mexican League.
+Hairston is the White Sox's all-time leader in pinch hits.
 While playing in Mexico, Hairston won a batting title and twice represented Mexican League teams at the Caribbean Series.
 He met his wife, Esperanza Arellano, in Hermosillo, Mexico and the couple held a wedding ceremony at Héctor Espino Stadium.

 On April 15, 1983, Hairston broke a perfect game bid by Milt Wilcox of the Detroit Tigers, singling with two out in the ninth inning.

+Hairston is the White Sox's all-time leader in pinch hits with 90, hitting .258 in 349 plate appearances as a pinch hitter with 8 home runs.

+Personal life

 Hairston was raised a Jehovah's Witnesses by his father, and credits his faith for getting him through four seasons in Mexico.

-He is the son of yet another former major leaguer, Sam, and the brother of another, Johnny.
+He is the son of former major leaguer, Sam, and the brother of another, Johnny.
+He is also the father of Jerry Hairston Jr. and Scott Hairston.

 The Hairston family is one of only three families (along with the Boone family and the Bell family) to have had three generations of major league players.